cybertron/mdns-ci/README.md

 There must be a stackrc in `/var/lib/jenkins` that provides access to an OVB-capable cloud.
 There must also be an SSH private key there which allows access to a keypair in the target cloud called "jenkins".
+The private key file should be named `id_rsa.jenkins`.
 This key will be used to SSH into the nodes created by OVB.

 There are OVB configurations in coredns-mdns-integration that may need to be updated to match the target cloud (images, flavors, etc.).